normanrink/llvm-syntax-macros/README.md

 ## Low Level Virtual Machine (LLVM)

-Since you are readin this, you are on the `syntax-macros` branch.
+Since you are reading this, you are on the `syntax-macros` branch.
 This branch contains the LLVM sources to support the Clang syntax macros extension.